rogerthat39/100-days-of-code/log.md

 **Today's Progress:** Finished the first two Python modules on the SoloLearn app.
 The concepts aren't new, but it's good to get a refresher on the syntax and how python works.

 **Thoughts:** This is actually the first day of my holidays.
 I worked out that I had just under 100 days until I start back at uni, so what better way to make sure my programming skills stay sharp than to set myself a personal challenge to code 1h per day until then?
-I might not be working on a personal project every day of that time like the rules say, but I will be completing some projects I've been meaning to do for a while now, and this is for me anyway.
+I might not be working on a personal project <i>every</i> day of that time like the rules say, but I do plan to try out some things I've been meaning to do for a while now, and this is for me anyway.
 If nothing else, this'll give me some semblance of routine for the summer break.

 ## Day 2: 25 November, 2018